MicrosoftDocs/architecture-center/docs/guide/hpc/weather-research-forecasting-content.md

 ## Summary

 - WRF was successfully tested on HBv3-series series VMs on Azure.
 - Expected mean time per step was achieved with all CPU configurations.
 However, scalability might vary depending on the dataset used and the node count.
-Be sure to test the affect of the tile size, process, and threads per process.
+Be sure to test the effect of the tile size, process, and threads per process.

 ## Contributors